wpilibsuite/xrp-wpilib-firmware/README.md

 # WPILib HAL Simulation - XRP Edition
 ## Introduction
-This repository contains a reference implementation of a XRP robot that can be controlled via the WPILib HALSim WebSocket extension.
+This repository contains a reference implementation of a [XRP robot](https://www.sparkfun.com/products/22230) that can be controlled via the WPILib XRP extension.

-The firmware implements (a subset) of the [WPILib Robot Hardware Interface WebSockets API spec](https://github.com/wpilibsuite/allwpilib/blob/main/simulation/halsim_ws_core/doc/hardware_ws_api.md).
-It behaves similarly to the [WPILib Romi Project](https://github.com/wpilibsuite/wpilib-ws-robot-romi) (with some functionality removed due to being an embedded system vs a Linux machine).
+The firmware implements a [custom binary protocol](https://github.com/wpilibsuite/allwpilib/tree/main/simulation/halsim_xrp) over UDP to account for the less performant hardware on the XRP.

 ## Installation and Usage